RokiiApp/app/README.md

 ## ⬇️ Installation

+> [!WARNING]
-⚠️ Rokii is not signed for now, so you might deal with Windows defender.
+> Rokii is not signed for now, so you might deal with Windows defender.

 Once downloaded, go to your downloads folder and click on the executable.